House members could get a coronavirus vaccine. But a quarter of them have not.

 Eight of the 100 senators announced positive tests last year, along with at least two more who later tested positive for virus antibodies.

 On Dec.
-17, Monahan sent letters to top congressional leaders informing them that members of Congress were eligible for coronavirus vaccinations under a 2016 continuity of federal government memorandum privately published by the Obama administration’s National Security Council.
+17, Monahan sent letters to top congressional leaders informing them that members of Congress were eligible for coronavirus vaccinations under a 2016 continuity of a federal government memorandum privately published by the Obama administration’s National Security Council.

-Pelosi and the top four lieutenants in her leadership team all received their first dose within five days of Monahan’s medical staff offering the doses to lawmakers, each one using their own shot to encourage the public to do that same.
+Pelosi and the top four lieutenants in her leadership team all received their first dose within five days of Monahan’s medical staff offering them to lawmakers, each one using their own shot to encourage the public to do the same.

 “We must all get vaccinated at the first available opportunity,” Rep. Hakeem Jeffries (D-N.Y.) wrote on his Instagram account, showing a photo of the needle entering his arm.